blackshirt/pslhdsa/README.md

 ## pslhdsa
 a SLH-DSA implementation in pure V language

-`pslhdsa` is an (experimental) quantum resistent cryptographic digital signature standard based on Stateless Hash-Based Digital Signature Standard (SLH-DSA) implemented in pure V language.
+`pslhdsa` is an (experimental) quantum resistent cryptographic digital signature library based on Stateless Hash-Based Digital Signature Standard (SLH-DSA) implemented in pure V language.
 A SLH-DSA was approved and publicly published by NIST at August, 2024.
 Its availables on NIST FIPS 205.
 SLH-DSA allow builds relatively big signaturue size with